Chaos in the vicinity of a singularity in the Three-Body Problem: The equilateral triangle experiment in the zero angular momentum limit: Results

 \subsubsection{Full phase space}

-The central panel in Figure ~\ref{fig:phase-space3} shows the phase space limited to $0<S_{1}/S_{2}<3$ and $0<S_{1}/S_{3}<3$ for the interactions of \textbf{Set A}.
+The central panel in Figure ~\ref{fig:Fig4} shows the phase space limited to $0<S_{1}/S_{2}<3$ and $0<S_{1}/S_{3}<3$ for the interactions of \textbf{Set A}.

 Near the singularity, we see regular swaths of uniform colour, separated by chaotic regions of phase space.
-In the regular regions, small perturbations to the initial state do not lead to a different particle being ejected.
+In the regular regions, small perturbations to the initial state (i.e., equilateral triangles where the particles have similar initial positions) do not lead to a different particle being ejected.
 In the multi-coloured regions of our phase space corresponding to chaotic or ergodic regions, the identity of the ejected particle is very sensitive to the initial conditions, causing different particles to be the ones ejected in spite of very minor changes to the initial conditions.

 Moving away from the central singularity, we see emerging more and more chaotic regions of phase space.
 Moving far from the singularity to initial conditions corresponding to extremely deformed triangles, the phase space has three arms.
 In each arm, the initial configuration is approaching the binary-single scattering regime, since the length of one of the sides of the triangle is very small.
 The arm that goes to the top represents the deformation of the triangle where particle $P_{3}$ (coloured by orange) is initial far from particles $P_{1}$ and $P_{2}$.
 Similarly, the arms that goes to the right and the left bottom represent the deformation of the triangle where the particles $P_{2}$ (coloured by blue) and $P_{1}$ (coloured by red) are far from the others.\\